PetWellHub reviews are all from verified owners of products. When you buy through our links, we may earn a commission.

 Cooling Dog Beds

-Usually made of breathable fabrics or memory foam combined with cooling gel, these beds disperse heat and offer pets a comfortable surface.
-These beds are ideal for active dogs that struggle to cool down, in summer and warm weather.
+Usually made of breathable fabrics or memory foam combined with cooling gel, these beds disperse heat and offer pets a comfortable surface to lay on.
+These beds are ideal for active dogs that struggle to cool down, in summer or warmer climates.

 Dogs with thicker coats or that are overweight may also benefit from the cooling properties and materials to ensure they get proper rest all year round.